MEXdave1997/ProGit-Book-Markdown-Notes/ProGitNotes.md

 Book can be found [here][1].

-## History of Git
+## Chapter 1: History of Git
 ### About Version Control

 ___Version Control___: A system that record changes to a file or set of files over time for future recall.

 #### Different Types of Version Control
 ___Local Version Control___: When you copy a file to a different directory.
 Most error prone due to probability of accidentally deleting or overwriting.

 ___Cerntralized Version Control___: The most common method of collaboration with version control.
 A sinlge sever contains all versioned files, and clients check out files from that central location.

 ___Distributed Version Control Systems___: Similar to the Centralized system, but the clients all have a mirror of the changes database.
 If the central server dies or loses data, a client can copy the data back to the server to restore it.

 ### How Git Came to Be.
 Git started as a solution to controversy between the people behind the Linux Kernel, and a proprietary CVS called BitKeeper.

 __Creator__: _Linus Trovalds_, Creator of Linux Kernel